-7. Screw in the fixing screws on the functional unit and tighten to the specified tightening torque [see "Screw tightening torques" chapter].

-- 8. Unfasten and remove any lifting gear that may have been required. - 9.
+- 7. Screw in the functional unit fixing screws with the screwdriver bit with tip guide and tighten them to the specified tightening torque [see "Screw tightening torques " chapter]. - 8.
+Unfasten and remove any lifting gear that may have been required. - 9.
 Remove the mounting aid on a vertically suspended spindle if one was used. - Check face run-out on the test surface of the functional unit [ideally ≤ 0.01 mm]. - Check axial run-out on the test surface of the functional unit [ideally ≤ 0.01 mm].